dmcquay/katas/2020-10-15-path-aliases/README.md

 https://www.npmjs.com/package/link-module-alias to avoid having to register a loader. https://www.npmjs.com/package/tsconfig-paths looks interesting to avoid duplicating the path configs.

+## Summary

+I think I found the problem with trying to do paths with TypeScript.

+tsconfig.paths seems to be important for TypeScript to resolve types and such.
+But does not control the actual file that gets imported.
+That is controlled by something like module-alias.

+Because we want our built files to be in a separate directory, we have to point mdoule-alias at the build directory.
+That means that if the built files are not present, the code will not execute, even when using ts-node.
+Furthermore, if there are built files, but then you edit a source file and try to execute, the stale built file will be executed, not your updated source file.

+TODO: Run examples to verify those claims I just made.

 ## module-alias with node

 To make module-alias work with node, all you must do is create the alias in package.json like this: